 As supported by Wallis et al. (2016), the other benefits of TRT are actually the outcomes of the increase in the testosterone levels.
 In other words, it can be stated that since the levels of testosterone increases in the patient, it consequently leads to an increase in their sex drive, higher level of energy in them and elimination of ED.
 Not only these; the other benefits, as indicated by Saad, Haider and Gooren (2016), lie in the increased muscle mass and bone density.
 In some cases, if the patient reach a level of hyposecretion of insulin, then TRT can also help in increasing their insulin sensitivity.

 Apart from these, the psychological issues that occur due to hypogonadism, such as depression, irritability and lack of concentration are also gradually eliminated with a replaced level of testosterone in their body.
 As per the views of Ullah, Riche and Koch (2014), TRT not only elevates their mood, but also rejuvenates them, which is why they feel more energetic, happy and ecstatic.
 It is to be noted that these benefits of TRT might not be the visible ones or prominently noticed on the physical existence of the men.
-However, they are often and clearly illustrated through their daily behavior.
+However, they are often and clearly illustrated through their daily behaviour.

 Cheetham, T. C., An, J., Jacobsen, S. J., Niu, F., Sidney, S., Quesenberry, C. P., & VanDenEeden, S. K. (2017).
 Association of testosterone replacement with cardiovascular outcomes among men with androgen deficiency.
 JAMA internal medicine, 177(4), 491-499.